Promoting British Values

 The Rule of Law

-Students are taught the value and the reasons behind laws that govern and protect us, the responsibilities that this involves and the consequences when rules are broken.
-This is reinforced daily through directed lessons such as RE where rules of different faiths are considered, assemblies and how behaviour issues are dealt with.
-Visits from the authorities such as the Fire Service and the Police help to strengthen and support this.
+Students are taught the values and the reasons behind laws that govern and protect us, the responsibilities that this involves and the consequences when rules are broken.
+This is reinforced daily through directed lessons such as RE where rules of different faiths are considered, collective worship and our systems of dealing with behaviour incidents.
+In our school, we believe in the importance of teaching the rule of law alongside the values of Compassion and Forgiveness.
+Visits from key services such as the Fire Service and the Police help to strengthen and support this.
 Class Charters, established by all members of the class, set expectations that are understood by all, ensuring a safe, respectful and productive environment.

-Our safe, respectful and supportive school environment provides the boundaries for children to be able to express their thoughts and beliefs.
+Our safe, respectful and supportive school environment enables and nurtures our children to be able to express their thoughts and beliefs.
 The creative ways in which children are encouraged to present their work empowers them to make independent choices that are echoed across the curriculum and beyond, for example, when choosing from the extra-curricular activities on offer.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.

-Respect is one of our core Christian values which is celebrated and permeates through everything we do.
-All members of the school community treat each other with respect and understand that differences are opportunities for learning.
+Respect is core to our school values and permeates through everything we do.
+All members of the school community are taught to treat each other with respect and understand that differences are opportunities for learning.
 Children are taught to respect one another and themselves through our clear set of school values as channelled through our Rights Respecting Articles.
-We hold regular SEAL assemblies so children are able to understand and celebrate their rights through drama and real-life stories.
-At All Saints’ pupil voice is valued, expressed and supported.
+We hold regular collective worship so children are able to understand and celebrate rights, British Values and Christian Values through drama and real-life stories.
+At All Saints’, pupil voice is valued, expressed and supported.
 As well as developing positive, respectful relationships within our Christian Parish, we also take part in and learn about festivals and celebrations that are important to other faiths.

 Tolerance of those of different faiths and beliefs

-The All Saints’ community is greatly culturally diverse.
-Pupils are equipped with the ability to understand their place in a culturally diverse society and given opportunities to experience and celebrate such diversity such as through visits to places of worship that are important to other faiths.
+Our All Saints’ community is wonderfully culturally diverse.
+Pupils are equipped with the ability to understand their place in a culturally diverse society and given opportunities to experience and celebrate such diversity such as through our ‘Celebrating Our Community Week’, visits to places of worship that are important to other faiths.
 Additionally, students are actively encouraged to share their faith and beliefs within the school and celebrate festivities throughout the calendar year.
 RE lessons provide broad and balanced learning on a range of faiths, religions and cultures.

 At All Saints’ we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.